puppetlabs-toy-chest/wash/website/content/docs/_index.md

 * `external-plugins` - The external plugins that will be loaded.
 See [➠External Plugins]
 * `socket` - The location of the server's socket file (default `<user_cache_dir>/wash/wash-api.sock`)

-All options except for `external-plugins` can be overridden by setting the `WASH_<option>` environment variable.
+All options except for `external-plugins` can be overridden by setting the `WASH_<option>` environment variable with option converted to ALL CAPS.

 NOTE: Do not override `socket` in a config file.
-Instead, override it via the `WASH_socket` environment variable.
+Instead, override it via the `WASH_SOCKET` environment variable.
 Otherwise, Wash's subcommands will not be able to interact with the server because they cannot access the socket.

 ## Core Plugins